alanmunozlopez/Dinopirates/source/DOCS/PROPS_AND_ITEMS.md

 ### 5. Global Configuration
 The `propConfigs` table in `PropItem.lua` is critical data that defines collision boxes and behaviors (isHole, isEdible).
 - **Action**: **Copy this table exactly**.
 It is pure data and engine-agnostic.
-- Ensure your `PropItem` constructor in Love2D reads from this table to set the `isHole`, `isSlime`, and collider values correctly.
+- Ensure your `PropItem` constructor in Love2D reads from this table to set the `isHole` and collider values correctly.

 ### 6. Specific Prop Behaviors
 - **Holes**: In Love2D, implement "Edges".
 If a player's center point is within a Hole's bounding box, trigger the fall logic.
-- **Slime Sliding**:
+- **Slime Sliding (Tile-Based)**:
-    - **Detection**: Use `bump:queryRect` or overlapping checks to detect slime contact.
+    Slime is **not** a prop — it is detected by reading tile IDs from the tilemap.
+Tiles `89` through `97` are slime.
+    - **Detection**: Each frame, read the tile under the player from `tileMapData` and check if it's a slime ID.
-    - **State Machine**: Implement a `isSliding` state in your Player class that overrides WASD/Joystick input.
+    - **State Machine**: Implement an `isSliding` flag in your Player class that overrides WASD/Joystick input.
-    - **Movement**:
+    - **Love2D Implementation**:
         ```lua
+        -- 1. Define slime tile IDs
+        local SLIME_TILE_IDS = {}
+        for i = 89, 97 do SLIME_TILE_IDS[i] = true end

+        local TILE_SIZE = 16

+        -- 2. Get the tile ID under any pixel position
+        function getTileAt(tileData, px, py)
+            local col = math.floor(px / TILE_SIZE) + 1
+            local row = math.floor(py / TILE_SIZE) + 1
+            if tileData[row] then return tileData[row][col] end
+            return nil
+        end

+        -- 3. Check for slime every frame (call in love.update)
+        function Player:checkSlimeTile(tileData)
+            if self.isSliding or self.isDashing then return end

+            local tileID = getTileAt(tileData, self.x, self.y)
+            if tileID and SLIME_TILE_IDS[tileID] then
+                if self.hasPlunger then return end  -- immune
+                self:startSliding(self.direction)
+            end
+        end

-        -- Logic snippet for Love2D update
+        -- 4. Sliding update loop
+        function Player:updateSliding(tileData, world)
-        if self.isSliding then
+            if not self.isSliding then return end

+            local dx, dy = 0, 0
+            if     self.slideDir == "left"  then dx = -self.slideSpeed
+            elseif self.slideDir == "right" then dx =  self.slideSpeed
+            elseif self.slideDir == "up"    then dy = -self.slideSpeed
+            elseif self.slideDir == "down"  then dy =  self.slideSpeed
+            end

-            local goalX, goalY = self.x + self.slideDX * self.slideSpeed, self.y + self.slideDY * self.slideSpeed
+            local goalX, goalY = self.x + dx, self.y + dy
-            local actualX, actualY, cols, len = world:move(self, goalX, goalY, self.collisionFilter)
+            local actualX, actualY, cols, len = world:move(
+                self, goalX, goalY, self.collisionFilter
+            )
             self.x, self.y = actualX, actualY

-            -- Stop if we hit something solid or leave slime
+            -- Stop if hitting a solid or leaving slime
+            local tileID = getTileAt(tileData, actualX, actualY)
+            local onSlime = tileID and SLIME_TILE_IDS[tileID]
-            if len > 0 or not self:onSlime() then
+            if len > 0 or not onSlime then
                 self:stopSliding()
             end
         end
         ```
+    - **Key difference vs. old system**: No `PropItem.isSlime` checks needed.
+The tilemap is the single source of truth for slime detection.